 Choirs: create your own dedicated page on this website

 This facility will be of most use to those choirs who don’t have a website.
-Your members should search for your choir’s page, and then Bookmark it so they don’t have to search for it again.
+Your members should search for your choir’s page, and then save it as a Bookmark in their browser so they don’t have to search for it again.

-NOTE: this function is not intended as a replacement for a choir’s website; the pages are open to all who enter the site, so do not put any sensitive information there.
+NOTE: this function is not intended as a replacement for a choir’s website; the pages are open to everyone who visits the site – not just your members – so do not put any sensitive information there.
 The function merely gives you the option of offering your members a one-stop page to see the links to the rehearsal file pages you are currently interested in.

 How to apply

+This facility is only open to choirs having an active group account.
 Either you, or one of your group members, will be the guardian of your page.
-I need to make a change on the nominated person’s account to allow them partial access to the backend of my site, so please complete this form to apply.
+I need to make a change on the nominated person’s account to allow them partial access to the backend of my site, so please complete this form to apply:

 Instructions for creating your own page(s)